Atlas975/Notes/DataStructures/Hash_tables.md

 ## Chaining
 - Extends array with a number of overflow positions, a pointer field is added to each collided record location to handle this.
-- Collisions are then resolved by placing new records in unused overflow positions and mapping the occupied hashes address pointer to the overflow index, example double collision:
+- Collisions are then resolved by placing new records in unused overflow positions and mapping the overflow pointer to find the index of the collided item, example double collision:

 ![[Pasted image 20230429191111.png|350|350]]